 Things to Know When You Apply

-Impact is part of The Public Interest Network — a group of organizations that share a vision of a better future, a set of core values, and a strategic approach to making positive change.
+Impact is part of The Public Interest Network — a group of organizations that share a vision of a better country, a set of core values, and a coordinated strategic approach to getting things done.
 We encourage you to read below for things you should know about our network when you apply.

 1. Transpartisan.
 Doing what’s in the public interest isn’t about progressive or conservative.
 Our approach to social change, our “politics” if you will, defies easy definition.
 Our members and staff might characterize themselves variously as centrists, pragmatists, environmentalists, progressives, conservatives, non-ideological, liberals, neoliberals, moderates, feminists, futurists, post-modernists, or in myriad other unique ways.
 We welcome that.

 2. Cutting edge.
 We focus on problems associated with progress and abundance.
 As we’ve moved over the past 100 years from a society characterized by material scarcity to one of increasing affluence, that creates new challenges.
 One big one is preserving our planet and natural environment.
 Another is inventing new systems for distribution of income and wealth when technological advances and globalism are literally putting us all out of work.
 “Progress,” and the fact that as a society we are no longer just barely scraping by in terms of material things, also creates new opportunities.
 We can, and need to, focus more on the quality of our lives, the safety of consumer products, the transparency and fairness of business practices from Wall Street to Main Street, and human rights.

 3. Paradigm shift.
 Political debates that have been dominant for centuries as humankind sought to cope with and overcome material scarcity, can, and need to be, re-examined as we move toward a post-scarcity reality.
 The opportunities created by the potential of advanced technologies and global interconnectedness should be tapped, not resisted.
 We inform our work with a continuing robust conversation about a transformationally different socio-economic paradigm.